 - a.
 Start blower, let it accelerate to full speed, then shut off.
-Listen for knocking sounds, both with power on and as speed slows down. - b.
-Repeat above, but let blower run 2 or 3 minutes.
-Check for noises, and vibrations of .005 in. (.13 mm) or greater. - c.
+Listen for knocking sounds, both with power on and as speed slows down. - Repeat above, but let blower run 2 or 3 minutes.
+Check for noises, and overall vibration levels of 1.0 in/sec. maximum. - c.
 Operate blower for about 10 minutes unloaded.
 Check oil levels.
 Feel cylinder and headplate surfaces for development of spots too hot to touch, indicating impeller rubs.
 Be aware of any noticeable increase in vibration.